viboon/microsoft-teams-sample-get-started/Node/SampleApp/README.md

 The same bot implementation shows an example of a simple compose extension, which will allow you to generate random sample tasks in the conversation pane.
 Note that "search" is not really enabled since tasks are not persisted.

 ### Connectors
-You can setup the O365 Connector through the add a connector dialog, or you can set up a webhook and use the URL below to trigger messages

-To test the Connector Card functionality :
+The sample shows a simple implementation of a Connector registration implementation, and a sample of sending a Connector Card to the registered Connector.

+To register a new Connector:
+1) You'll need to register a new connector in the Connector Developer Portal, Follow the steps here: [Registering your connector](https://msdn.microsoft.com/en-us/microsoft-teams/connectors#registering-your-connector)
+2) For the Redirect URL during registration, you'll use our sample code's registration endpoint:  `https://[BASE_URI]/api/message/connector/register`

+* `BASE_URI` is the full URI for your running sample
+3) In the manifest.json file, update: `connectors.connectorId` to use your new Connector ID.

+To simply illustrate the Connector functionality, you can instead utlize the built-in Incoming Webhook connector:
 1) Select a channel in Teams you'd like to receive the messages
-2) On the channel options, select Connectors, and add Incoming Webhook
+2) On the channel options, select Connectors, and add the Incoming Webhook Connector
-3) Name it anything you wish, and get the resulting URL.
+3) Name it anything you wish, and get the resulting URI.

+To test the Connector Card functionality:
-4) In your browser, enter: `https://[BASE_URI]/api/message/connector/send?webhook_url=[CHANNEL_WEBHOOK_URI]`
+1) For a registered Connector:  in your browser, enter: `https://[BASE_URI]/api/message/connector/send`
 * `BASE_URI` is the full URI for your running sample
+2) For a Incoming Webhook connector:  in your browser, enter: `https://[BASE_URI]/api/message/connector/send?webhook_url=[CHANNEL_WEBHOOK_URI]`
+* `BASE_URI` is the full URI for your running sample
 * `CHANNEL_WEBHOOK_URI` is the URI from step #3.

-The triggered message gives you buttons to send yourself more messages.

 ## More Information